impshum/Multithreaded-Reddit-Image-Downloader/readme.md

-## Multithreaded Reddit image downloader thing v2.0
+## Multithreaded Reddit Image Downloader v2.0

 Does exactly what it says on the tin.